balajitv-05/RISC-V-Chip-Tape-Out/week1/day1/README.md

     - Gate-level netlist visualization
    ![Alt Text](https://github.com/balajitv-05/RISC-V-Chip-Tape-Out/blob/4f24667eb2147b709e61affee214a4cde9aba849/week1/day1/SnapShots/netlist.png)
     - Analyzing design with Sky130 cells
-    - Simulation of synthesized netlist
+    - Simulation of synthesized netlist - Using iverilog
-    - Validating functionality with testbench
+    - Validating functionality with testbench - Testbench used is same as the previous testbench which is written for RTL.

 ---